-3A Bring in more refugees through resettlement programmes Some refugees avoid smugglers and dangerous journeys and settle in EU countries that accept them Some migrants still enter the EU irregularly
+3A Bring in more refugees through resettlement programmes Some refugees avoid smugglers and dangerous journeys and settle in EU countries that accept them

 You decided that some EU countries can control their borders again.
 AHMED "I pay the rest of my money to a smuggler to get me where my cousins live.
 But I'm stopped and sent back to where I first crossed the EU border."
-2 YULIA "I have no money.
+FEMI "I have no money.
 I'll have to stay here.
 There are many people like me.
 The locals are getting angry and the police are more aggressive."
-SUNIL "They say the new borders should stop illegal migration but the workers who have a job offer can still come."
-EU PUBLIC "Something is finally being done to control migration!
+YASMINE "They say the new borders should stop illegal migration but the workers who are needed can still come. " EU PUBLIC "Something is finally being done to control migration!
 But these new border controls are very costly and make our lives difficult."
 You decided that some EU countries will share asylum seekers.

-AHMED

-"I'm sent to a country I know nothing about.
+AHMED "I'm sent to a country I know nothing about.
 I won't be able to join my cousins who promised to help me.
 But I got my refugee status!"

-YULIA

-"They can send me back at any moment.
-I have to find work and send money home to my mother and daughter."
+FEMI "They can send me back at any moment.
+It's stressful but I hope to find work and send money home."
+YASMINE "European countries are working together to help migrants.

-SUNIL

-"European countries are working together to help migrants.
 I hope I will also be welcome."

-G EU PUBLIC

-"It's good that refugees find safety.
-But what if too many come and put pressure on schools and hospitals?"

-\rightarrow 5

-You decided to increase the number of recognised refugees resettled in the EU.

-AHMED

-"I almost froze to death, but finally managed to cross the borders!
-I will join my cousins and apply for asylum."

-YULIA

-"I will register with the UN Refugee Agency.
-Maybe they'll select me to go to the EU as a refugee."

-SUNIL

-"If Europe is protecting refugees, perhaps they'll be open to people like me too."

-G EU PUBLIC

-"Helping refugees is important.

-But what about the migrants

-who don't need asylum but still

-come and stay without

-documents?"
+G EU PUBLIC "It's good that refugees find safety.
+But what if too many come and put pressure on schools and hospitals?" $\rightarrow$ 5 You decided to increase the number of recognised refugees resettled in the EU.
+AHMED "The charity boat helps me slip into the EU.
+I'll continue on my own to join my cousins."
+YASMINE "If Europe is protecting refugees, perhaps they'll be open to people like me too."
+FEMI "I will register with the UN Refugee Agency.
+Maybe they will select me to go to Europe as a refugee."
+EU PUBLIC "Helping refugees is important.
+But what about the migrants who don't need asylum but still come and stay without documents?"
 Fortress Europe?

-There are dramatic scenes at our eastern borders.
 The EU is losing its image as a safe place for refugees where interenational law is respected.
 Some EU citizens protest against what they call ,Fortress Europe'.
-Others are unhappy about migrants allowed to enter the EU as a compensation to neighbouring countries for hosting the refugees.
-The EU public is divided into pro- and anti-migration camps and the protests risk turning violent.
-3A What is your priority?
+Others are unhappy about North African and Middle Eastern nationals allowed into the EU in return for their countries hosting refugees and migrants from further afield.
+The protests divide the EU public into pro- and anti-migration camps and risk turning violent.
+3A W What is your priority?